 Topic.
 Preliminary description of topic and identification of the controversy.

 Working (Preliminary) Bibliography.
-Your working bibliography must include at least 3 academic resources and 3 non-professional (non-academic) resources.
-Identify which are academic and which are not.
+Your working bibliography must include at least 3 scholarly resources and 3 non-professional (non-scholarly) resources.
+Identify which are scholarly and which are not.
 It must be in Chicago Style (see above).

 Annotated Bibliography.
-In your annotated bibliography, you should write a short summary of each source that you are planning to use in your paper.
+In your annotated bibliography, you should write a short summary of each source that you are planning to use in your paper (include all 10 mentioned above).
 This summary should address what the work is about, and, more importantly, what purpose it serves in your paper.
 The following website can help better understand the purpose of an annotated bibliography, but remember that you have a specific assignment and your summaries should address that: http://guides.library.cornell.edu/annotatedbibliography .
-Please remember to clearly identify which sources are academic and which are not.
+Please remember to clearly identify which sources are scholarly and which are not.

 Outline.
 This should be an outline of your paper, indicating the overall structure and topics you will be discussing.
 It should be approximately ¾ of a page (single-spaced) and be in bullet format.
 For more information on outlines, please see the Purdue Online Writing Labs discussion here .